hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

   --enable-unified-memory Use unified memory for allocating the memory
                           (default is NO).

-Hypre's Struct solvers can also use RAJA and Kokkos as the backend of the BoxLoop.
-The related ``configure`` options include
+Hypre's Struct solvers can also choose RAJA and Kokkos as the backend.
+The ``configure`` options are

 .. code-block:: none